All-Hands-AI/OpenHands/tests/integration/README.md

 We run integration test suite for every single commit, which is not possible with benchmarks.

+Known limitations:
+1. To avoid the potential impact of non-determinism, we remove all special characters and numbers (often used as PIDs) when doing the comparison.
+If two prompts for the same task only differ in non-alpha characters, a wrong mock response might be picked up.
+2. It is required that the agent itself doesn't do anything non-deterministic, including but not limited to using randomly generated numbers.

 The folder is organised as follows:

 ```